ZeroOctave/ZeroOctave-Javascript-Projects/README.md

 </div>

-[# About❓
+# About❓
-Are You a Newbie?
+Are You a Newbie in Web Development?
+Want to Contribute some javascript projects to showwcase your web development skills?

 If yes!
 You are at right place😄.

-The collection of some mini javascript projects aare here.]:#
+ZeroOctave Javascript Projects contains some javascript projects which is good for understanding concepts of javascript.

+The motive🎯 of this project is to help you and others to learn and practice their web development skills.

+**So, What are you waiting for?**

 # Tech-Stack🎓
 <img alt="HTML5" src="https://img.shields.io/badge/html5%20-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white"/> <img alt="CSS3" src="https://img.shields.io/badge/css3%20-%231572B6.svg?&style=for-the-badge&logo=css3&logoColor=white"/> <img alt="JavaScript" src="https://img.shields.io/badge/javascript%20-%23323330.svg?&style=for-the-badge&logo=javascript&logoColor=%23F7DF1E"/>